Maungawhau / Mount Eden

-Maungawhau / Mount Eden is a scoria cone and Tūpuna Maunga (ancestral mountain) in the Mount Eden suburb of Auckland, New Zealand.
+Maungawhau / Mount Eden is a scoria cone and Tūpuna Maunga (ancestral mountain) in Mount Eden, Auckland, New Zealand.
+The cone is part of the Auckland volcanic field, the tallest located on the isthmus.

 Geography

 The cone is a dormant volcano and its summit, at 196 m above sea level, is the highest natural point on the Auckland isthmus.
 The majestic bowl-like crater is 50 m deep.
 The volcano erupted from three craters 28,000 years ago, with the last eruptions from the southern crater filling the northern craters.
-The western face of the hill was extensively quarried.
-This is the site of a large ecological restoration project run by volunteers.

-Naming
+Etymology

 Maungawhau is a Māori-language name meaning 'mountain of the whau tree'.
 The name "Mount Eden" was chosen by Governor William Hobson, to honour George Eden, 1st Earl of Auckland, who was his superior naval officer.
 The crater is named Te Upu Kai a Mataaho ('the bowl of Mataaho'); Mataaho was a deity said to live in the crater and to be the guardian of the secrets hidden in the earth.